 - Be kind to everyone you encounter everyday.

 Before the Bell

-- Locate your assignment.
+- Locate your assignment on Canvas

 - Check your supplies/materials (sharpen pencils).